II. Planetary Prodigy: An Emergent Sapiensphere Learns on Her/His Own

 Abraham, Ajith, et al, eds.
 Computational Social Network Analysis.
 Dordrecht: Springer, 2010.
 With an international array of authors, a notable chapter is “Toward Self-Organizing Search Systems” by a team from France and the Czech Republic about wide-ranging efforts to build such capacities into ubiquitous computer systems.
 As human beings merge into multi-faceted business, scientific, media, and all kinds of linkages, if such geometries and cogitations might be compared, e.g., with Murray Shanahan’s 2010 exposition of global workspace brain dynamics, we might approach the presence of a true worldwide cerebral faculty.

 We elaborate a quantum model for corpora of written documents, like the pages forming the World Wide Web.
 To that end, we are guided by how physicists constructed quantum theory for microscopic entities, which unlike classical objects cannot be fully represented in our spatial theater.
-We suggest that a similar construction needs to be carried out by linguists and computational scientists, to capture the full meaning content of collections of documental entities.
-More precisely, we show how to associate a quantum-like 'entity of meaning' to a 'language entity formed by printed documents', considering the latter as the collection of traces that are left by the former.
-In other words, we offer a perspective where a collection of documents, like the Web, is described as the space of manifestation of a more complex entity - the QWeb - which is the object of our modeling, drawing its inspiration from previous studies on operational-realistic approaches to quantum physics and quantum modeling of human cognition and decision-making.
+We suggest that a similar construction needs to be carried out by linguists and computational scientists to capture the full meaning content of collections of documental entities.
+More precisely, we show how to associate a quantum-like ‘entity of meaning’ to a ‘language entity formed by printed documents’.
+We emphasize that a consistent Quantum Web or QWeb needs to account for the observed correlations between words appearing in printed documents.
+In that respect, we show that both ‘context and interference (quantum) effects’ are required to explain the probabilities calculated by counting the relative number of documents containing certain words and co-occurrences of words.
 (Abstract excerpt)

 Andersson, Claes.
 Sophisticated Selectionism as a General theory of Knowledge.
 Biology and Philosophy.
 23/2, 2008.
 As the quote avers, inklings that the entirety of evolution might be understood as a singular educative learning process.